-Our results in the Mediterranean Sea (i.e. lagoon/maritime system) resemble those obtained in the emblematic three-spined sticklebacks marine/freshwater system (Jones et al. 2012), or more recently in marine migratory and freshwater resident lampreys (Rougemont et al. 2017) or coastal-marine ecotypes in European anchovies (Le Moan et al. 2016).
-When a shared divergent genomic island is observed –i.e. genetic parallelism, as here in long-snouted seahorse and in the examples cited above, there could be three possible interpretations: (i) parallel gene reuse from a shared ancestral polymorphism present in the marine supposedly ancestral population (Jones et al. 2012), (ii) the spread of a locally adapted allele (i.e. the ‘transporter hypothesis’; Schluter and Conte 2009) or (iii) secondary contact followed by spatial reassortment of the divergent lineages and extensive introgression swamping such that only selected loci and their chromosomal neighborhood retain the history of adaptation (Bierne et al. 2013).
+Our results from the Mediterranean Sea (i.e. lagoon/marine system) resemble those obtained from the emblematic three-spined sticklebacks marine/freshwater system (Jones et al. 2012), or more recently from the marine-migratory/freshwater-resident lampreys (Rougemont et al. 2016) and coastal/marine ecotypes in European anchovies (Le Moan et al. 2016).
+When a shared divergent genomic island is observed –i.e. genetic parallelism, as here in long-snouted seahorse among the Mediterranean lagoons, or in the examples cited above, there could be three possible interpretations: (i) parallel gene reuse from a shared ancestral polymorphism present in the marine supposedly ancestral population (Jones et al. 2012), (ii) the spread of a locally adapted allele (i.e. the ‘transporter hypothesis’; Schluter and Conte 2009) or (iii) secondary contact followed by spatial reassortment of the divergent lineages and extensive introgression swamping such that only selected loci and their chromosomal neighborhood retain the history of adaptation (Bierne et al. 2013).
 The three scenarios are difficult to discriminate as they converge toward a similar pattern (Johannesson et al. 2010, Bierne et al. 2013, Welch and Jiggins 2014).
-In addition, the debate can also be understood as a semantic dispute between a phylogenetic view of populations defined by the genome-wide majority tree and the genetic view of lineages defined by the tree of adaptive/speciation genes (Mallet et al. 2016).
-The Bizerte lagoon population can either be interpreted as a marine background (defined by the majority tree) introgressed by the lagoon allele at the genomic island, or as a lagoon background (defined by adaptive/speciation genes) massively introgressed by neutral marine alleles.
-Incorporating heterogeneous migration rates in demographic inference methods allowed Le Moan et al. (2016), Rougeux et al. (2016) and Rougemont et al. (2017) to identify the signal of a secondary contact history carried by islands of differentiation in lampreys, white fishes and anchovies.
-Unfortunately our 286-SNPs dataset does not allow performing such historical demographic reconstruction, although the TREEMIX analysis reveals that episodes of secondary admixtures strongly improve the fit to the sample covariance matrix.
-Anyhow, demographic reconstruction does not completely refute the ‘transporter hypothesis’ which stipulates freshwater alleles spread from lagoon to lagoon (or river to river) and is a scenario that produces a very similar genomic pattern of differentiation to the one produced by a standard secondary contact (Bierne et al. 2013, Rougemont et al. 2016).
-In the case of the seahorse system, however, we made the new observation that genetic parallelism is observed despite an apparent absence of a common selective pressure, which offers complementary arguments to the debate.
+Here, as for the lampreys (Rougemont et al. 2016), the Thau lagoon provides a possible support for the secondary contact model because the differentiation, although stronger at the genomic island, is genome-wide.
+The Bizerte lagoon however can either be interpreted as a marine lineage introgressed by the lagoon allele at the genomic island, or as a lagoon lineage (defined by adaptive/speciation genes) massively introgressed by neutral marine alleles.
+Incorporating heterogeneous migration rates in demographic inference methods allowed Le Moan et al. (2016), Rougeux et al. (2016) and Rougemont et al. (2016) to identify the signal of a secondary contact history carried by islands of differentiation in lampreys, white fishes and anchovies.
+Unfortunately our 286-SNPs dataset does not allow performing such historical demographic reconstruction.
+Nonetheless the TREEMIX analysis reveals that episodes of secondary admixtures strongly improve the fit to the sample covariance matrix, but adaptive introgression or massive introgression swamping can both explain them.
+Anyhow, demographic reconstruction does not completely refute the ‘transporter hypothesis’ which stipulates lagoon alleles spread from lagoon to lagoon (or freshwater allele from river to river) and is a scenario that produces a very similar genomic pattern of differentiation to the one produced by a standard secondary contact (Bierne et al. 2013, Rougemont et al. 2016).
+In the case of the seahorse complex, however, we made the new observation that genetic parallelism is observed with the Atlantic populations where the structure is geographic and independent of the lagoon-sea habitats, which offers complementary arguments to the debate.

-5- Genetic parallelism in two different spatial/ecological contexts
+4- Genetic parallelism in two different spatial/ecological contexts